amitrajaraman/notes/hs-101/main.md

 The _total cost_ is the market value of the inputs the firm uses in production.
 The _profit_ is the total revenue minus the total cost.

 _Explicit costs_ are costs that require money, whereas _implicit costs_ are costs that do not (such as opportunity costs).
-As a result, the _accounting profit_ is thus quite different from the _economic profit_ (since we include opportunity costs in the latter).
+As a result, the _accounting profit_ is quite different from the _economic profit_ (since we include opportunity costs in the latter).
 When the total revenue exceeds both explicit and implicit costs, the firm earns economic profit.
 The economic profit is lower than the accounting profit due to the extra opportunity costs incurred.

 The relationship between quantity of input and quantity of output is called the _production function_.

 The _marginal product_ of any input in the production process is the increase in output obtained from one additional unit of input.
-As input increases, the marginal product decreases.
-This property is known as _diminishing marginal product_.
-This is similar to the idiom "Too many cooks spoil the broth".
+As input increases, the marginal product decreases - this property is known as _diminishing marginal product_.
+This phenomenon is similar to the idiom "Too many cooks spoil the broth".
 As marginal product declines, the production function grows flatter.

 _Fixed costs_ do not vary with the quantity of output (for example, office space rent) whereas _variable costs_ depend on the quantity of output (for example, the total salaries of workers).
 The total cost is equal to the sum of the two.

 The _average total cost_ is the total cost divided by the quantity of output $$\text{TC}/\text{Q}$$.
 Similarly, we can define _average fixed cost_ and _average variable cost_.
 The _marginal cost_ is the amount the cost increases on increasing production by one unit of output.
 It is equal to the slope of the total cost function $$\Delta\text{TC}/\Delta\text{Q}$$.

-The _marginal cost_ is the slope of the total cost function (if it is a continuous cost).
+It is equal to the slope of the total cost function (if it is a continuous cost).

 Marginal cost eventually increases with the amount of output produced - this reflects the concept of diminishing marginal product.
 The average total cost curve is U-shaped.
 This is because the average fixed cost decreases whereas the average variable cost increases due to diminishing marginal product.